gretchiemoran/dhis2-fhir-connector/README.md

 The connector WAR can be run with a servlet container 3.1 or later (like Apache Tomcat 8.5 or Jetty 9.3).
 In an IDE also class org.dhis2.fhir.adapter.App can be used to start the connector as Spring Boot application without an external servlet container.

-After successfully building the application also Maven can be used to run the application.
+After successfully building the application Maven can be used to run the application.
 Enter the following command in folder app in the console:

     mvn spring-boot:run

-Since the created WAR file is an executable WAR file (can also be disabled when building), also the following command can be entered in folder app/target in the console:
+Since the created WAR file is an executable WAR file (can also be disabled when building), also the following command can be entered in folder app/target in the console (recommended for deployment):

     java -jar dhis2-fhir-connector-exec.war

 ### Testing the Endpoints

-The two endpoints available are looking up an organization unit by ID, and searching all organization units (which will return all org units in the DHIS2 instance as FHIR locations).
+The two endpoints available are:

+1. looking up an organization unit by ID,
+2. and searching all organization units (which will return all org units in the DHIS2 instance as FHIR Locations).

 #### Examples